-Before stopping, candidates should make use of the mirrors to check traffic conditions, signal properly and then pull up near the left side kerb.
+Before stopping, candidates should make use of the mirrors to check traffic conditions, signal properly and then pull up near the left side kerb / any appropriate location.
 After stopping, the handbrake should be secured; the gearshift should be moved to neutral position.
-Before leaving the vehicle, make sure to switch off the engine and engage first or reverse gear as appropriate.
+Before leaving the vehicle, make sure to switch off the engine and engage proper gear as appropriate.